openstack/reno/doc/source/usage.rst

 `branch`

   The git branch to scan.
+If a stable branch is specified but does not exist, reno attempts to automatically convert that to an "end-of-life" tag.
+For example, ``origin/stable/liberty`` would be converted to ``liberty-eol``.

   Defaults to the "current" branch checked out.